ddmarchlewski/Movies-ETL/README.md

 The clean_movie function was used to combine the data of other languages into one alt_titles column.
 The change_column_name function organizes the column names.

 ### ETL_clean_kaggle_data
-Here, we extract clean and transfrom the Kaggle metagata by: changing the data types,  fill any missing value and filer out any unwanted columns, and merge the dataframes together.
+Here, we extract, clean and transfrom the Kaggle metagata by: changing the data types, fill any missing value and filer out any unwanted columns, and merge the dataframes together.

 ### ETL_create_database
 Finally, we connect the dataframe to a SQL databse.